 - Step 5 – Enter the name of the file in the display name and click publish.

-That’s the end of part I, you have created the customized message board which allows you to insert current date or time on creating a new message.
+That’s the end of part I, you have created the customized message board which allows you to insert the current date or time for creating a new message.

-Its time to learn how to insert today’s date in outlook subject line
+It’s time to learn how to insert today’s date in the Outlook subject line

-- Click Choose Form button on the Developer tab of the main outlook main screen, no need to open new mail this time.
+- Click the Choose Form button on the Developer tab of the main Outlook screen, no need to open new mail this time.

-- Click to ‘Look in’ box, and select the Personal Forms Library.
+- Click on the ‘Look in’ box and select the Personal Forms Library.

-- You can find your saved form which you have created in part I.
+- You can find your saves which you have created in part I.